 There are plenty of upgrades and options within the game, like being able to switch up clothing and costumes to change the appearance of your character.
 These are all pretty unique with some interesting options like alien outfits and military uniforms.
 It’s nice that you can also change your hairstyle and features during the game.
 The game features over 200 characters and it also has a really good range of enemies and monsters to take on.
 There is also a tonne of upgrade badges to collect, which I thought was awesome.
 There are over 350 types of wearable garments that can be customised with over 60 kinds of materials.
 I really liked how the game uses gestures for communication, which I often like to use in games like Splatoon and even the emotes in games like Destiny.

 The presentation and overall style of GOCCO looks great.
 It has a cute a colourful design that feels unique and playful.
 I don’t think I have ever played a game where you play as a Chibi style character and thought it worked well.
 The nearest thing I could probably compare the style to is something like Splatoon, especially with the charming characters and third person action.
 The environments are really well design and I simply loved the overall look of the world.
 The sound design is also very good, with quirky and upbeat sound effects and child-like soundtrack.
 All in all, it just all comes together to form a cohesive and enjoyable experience.

-I would certainly recommend this game if you fancy something that not only looks great and runs well but is also very fun to play.
+I would certainly recommend GOCCO OF WAR if you fancy something that not only looks great and runs well but is also very fun to play.
 For me the most vital part of gaming is that it feels fun to play and this certainly does that.
 It’s also nice to have the option of playing either online or offline.
 I would certainly recommend this game if you liked Splatoon on the Wii U or other 3rd person action games with more child-friendly aesthetics.

 Subscribe to our mailing list